 Most people have heard of the bigger Polish cities such as Warsaw and Krakow.
 What we have learned, is that Poland has much more to offer.
 From smaller historic cities to mountains, deep forests and long beaches.
 Poland has it all.
 This time it is a historic city.
 Join us as we explore Poland’s fourth-largest city.
-We show you the best Wroclaw things to do for a great city break in Poland.
+We will show you the best Wroclaw things to do for a great city break in Poland.

 We are so happy that we have started to explore Poland outside the most known cities.
-We have often said if we don’t know where to go next, then just go to Poland.
+We have often said that if we don’t know where to go next, just go to Poland.
 It never disappoints.
 Even smaller Polish towns can offer enough to fill a weekend, and most certainly the largest cities can keep you busy for days on end.

 With a population of around 640.000 inhabitants, Poland’s fourth-largest city is lively and vibrant.
 Yes, parts of it can feel a bit touristy, but most of all it has a local vibe wherever you go.

 Wroclaw is located on both sides of the Odra River.
 Above all, because of its 12 islands and 130 bridges, the city is very idyllic, with many green spaces spread all over.
 To help plan your stay in Wroclaw, this 2-day Wroclaw Itinerary might help you.

 There is so much to see and do in Wroclaw.
 You can see it all if you are visiting Wroclaw on a short weekend only.
 For us, when visiting a new city, it is important to have a combination of sights and to enjoy good food and drinks.
 In this blog post, we have chosen only a few of the most important attractions in Wroclaw.
 Rather than stressing around, and trying to see it all, it’s better to choose a few places and to see them better.
 Read on to get started with the best Wroclaw things to do.

 TIP: Read our post on Things to do in Poznan if you’d like to explore more of Poland